<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=749646578535459&amp;ev=PageView&amp;noscript=1">

 2. Continuous Improvement

-Lean leaders believe that processes can constantly be improved and that improvement is a daily activity that is the responsibility of everyone in the organization.
+Lean leaders believe that processes can be continually improved and that improvement is a daily activity for everyone in the organization.
 The structure is applied with an improvement cycle such as PDSA (Plan, Do, Study, Act) or DMAIC (Define, Measure, Analyze, Improve, Control.)
-Often continuous improvement software is used to organize, measure, and report on Lean activities.
+Often, continuous improvement software is used to organize, measure, and report on Lean activities.

 What Are the Five Core Principles of Lean Methodology?